-The proofs of this Lemma and of all the following results are given in the Appendix.
+The proofs of this Lemma and of all the following results are given in the Appendix in the end of the paper.

 The first statement of the above Lemma simply says that the maximization problem (2) always has a unique solution.
-The second statement allows to compare the predictions of the model with the data.
-It says that the relative quantity of unskilled employees is higher in large firms.
-Knowing this, it is straightforward to see that the fraction of labor cost spent on the salary of unskilled workers as well as expenditures on training firm's own employees are higher in larger firms.
-This is where the convexity of the training cost function plays its role: given the specification of the model, it would be hard to derive these regularities, which are observed in the data, without this assumption.
+The second statement allows for a comparison of the predictions of the model with the data.
+It states that the firms with higher productivity shocks hire more workers, therefore they will be further referred to as large firms.
+The second statement also claims that the relative quantity of unskilled employees is higher in large firms.
+Knowing this, it is straightforward to see that the fraction of labor cost spent on the salary of unskilled workers as well as expenditures on training firms' own employees are higher in larger firms.
+This is where the convexity of the training cost function plays its role: given the specification of the model, it would be hard to derive these regularities that are observed in the data without this assumption.

-Intuitively, this result can be explained by comparing the marginal benefit and the marginal cost arising due to an increase of the fraction $n_l/l$ of firm's unskilled employees.
+Intuitively, this result can be explained by comparing the marginal benefit and the marginal cost arising due to an increase in the fraction $n_l/l$ of a firm's unskilled employees.
 Due to lower wage cost, the firm's total benefit is proportionate to the number of its unskilled employees $(w_h - w_l)n_l$ .
-Thus the marginal benefit from increasing the fraction of unskilled workers is proportionate to the total number of the firm's employees $\partial((w_h - w_l)n_l)/\partial(n_l/l) =$ $(w_h - w_l)l$ .
-At the same time, due to convexity of the training cost $c(\cdot)$ , the marginal cost, which is associated with the increase of the fraction of unskilled workers, is increasing in $n_l/l$ .
+Thus the marginal benefit from increasing the fraction of unskilled workers is proportionate to the total number of the firm's employees $\partial((w_h - w_l)n_l)/\partial(n_l/l) = (w_h - w_l)l$ .
+At the same time, due to the convexity of the training cost $c(\cdot)$ , the marginal cost, which is associated with the increase in the fraction of unskilled workers, is increasing in $n_l/l$ .
 Therefore, those firms which decide to hire more workers will also demand relatively more unskilled employees in order to balance the equality between the marginal benefit and the marginal cost.

 The third statement of Lemma 1 connects the preceding analysis with the effect of "between-firm distribution" triggered by the introduction of a wage subsidy for hiring unskilled workers.
-It says that as the wage of unskilled workers decreases (for example, due to an introduction of targeted employment subsidies), the profit of the large firms raises at a higher rate than the profit of small firms.
-Correspondingly, if this wage reduction is financed by a proportionate profit $tax^9$ , the after-tax profit decreases for the small firms and rises for the large ones after the subsidy is introduced.
+It says that as the wage of unskilled workers decreases (for example, due to the introduction of targeted employment subsidies), the profit of the large firms rises at a higher rate than the profit of small firms.
+Correspondingly, if this wage reduction is financed by a proportionate profit tax, the after-tax profit decreases for the small firms and rises for the large ones after the subsidy is introduced.